brinkmanlab/globecorr/static/faq.md

 **I want to customise the look of my globe beyond what is provided**
 You can change nearly any aspect of the globe by downloading it in SVG format and manipulating it using your preferred vector graphics software.
 [Inkscape](https://inkscape.org/) is a popular free vector graphics program that should suit your needs.
 See the Inkscape [tutorial](https://inkscape.org/doc/tutorials/basic/tutorial-basic.html) for more information on its use.

+**My globe isn't loading properly**
+This may be a limitation of your computer/browser when handling larger datasets.
+Try reducing your dataset or try viewing the globe on a computer with higher performance.